puristajs/purista/website/src/handbook/2_create-new-service.md

 There you can see, that we expose our function versioned by the service version.
 This means, we can also have a domain service, running with different versions.

-If you have, for example breaking API changes in a new version of our `User` service, then you would create a new Service (or copy the old one and make your changes) and set service version to a higher version.
+If you have, for example, breaking API changes in a new version of our `User` service, then you would create a new Service (or copy the old one and make your changes) and set service version to a higher version.

 Try to open `https://localhost:8080/api` in your browser.
 You should see the OpenApi- UI with your new endpoint.